lindseypgill/servicemanager-config/servicemanager-config/administration/hai.md

 ```
 The timeline of the request is filtered down with the following filters '["Update","Email",'Customer']'

-Each post in the timelines sends the followng
+Each post in the timelines sends the follownig
 ```

     actorInfo.name